What is Ethical Decision-Making?

 - The company should be considerate.

-- The company is accountable.
+- The company should be accountable.

 - The company is disciplined and does not behave in a rash and erratic manner.